dans3367/Authentik2/UNSUBSCRIBE_IMPLEMENTATION.md

 ## Overview

-A new dedicated Go-based unsubscribe server has been created to handle birthday card email unsubscribes.
-The server runs on **port 7070** and is proxied through the main Express server on port 5000 (exposed as 3500 internally).
+The unsubscribe functionality has been integrated into the main cardprocessor-go server (port 5004) to handle birthday card email unsubscribes.
+The Express server on port 5000 proxies unsubscribe requests to the cardprocessor-go server.

 ## What Was Created

-### 1. New Unsubscribe Server (`/cardprocessor-go/unsubscribe-server.go`)
+### 1. Integrated Unsubscribe Routes in Main Server (`/cardprocessor-go/main.go`)

-A standalone Go HTTP server that:
+Unsubscribe functionality integrated into the main cardprocessor-go server:
-- Runs on port 7070
+- Runs on port 5004 (same as birthday card processor)
 - Serves HTML pages for the unsubscribe flow
 - Validates unsubscribe tokens
 - Updates customer email preferences in the database